5 Clues Your Student May Need a Different Approach to Reading

 Your student rocks the spelling test (or they don’t and that’s a major clue in itself) and then doesn’t apply any of those spelling rules to his or her writing.

-When you read along with your student he or she may struggle with the actual words substituting words like mom for mother, the for a, of for from, and other little changes to the print in front of them.
+When you read along with your student he or she may struggle with the actual words or will substitute words like mom for mother, the for a, of for from, and other little changes to the print in front of them.
 Often your struggling or at-risk readers CAN read but they are providing clues that they will struggle later on when they can’t memorize all the words and need a different approach.

 Your student reads slowly or is consistently repeating words, phrases, and/or entire sentences.
 When students rely solely on visual memory for reading and don’t have other strategies locked down you will likely see really labored reading.
 Difficulty with tracking, which impacts fluency, is a major clue that something’s not quite right.